nguyenkvvn/KRISSVector-Mods/README.md

 - Flush Handstop
 - Flush Handstop, with angled foregrip
 - Base Cover - the base model for the handstops.
 (Use this to create new designs!)
+- Picatinny Side Rails - Use with two M4 x 8mm screws for each rail you print.

 Not affiliated or endorsed with KRISS.